DLAV-G21/CARPEv3/README.md

 | Occlusion DA |      |      |       |           |          |    |      |       |           |          | [Download]() |
 | Fine-tuning  |      |      |       |           |          |    |      |       |           |          | [Download]() |

+Note that it is likely that our training weren't completely over (the loss was still decreasing little by little).
+But due to the fact that we found a working solution late in the semester and that the training already take a full day, we preferred to choose a .
+This may explan why the performance of the classical data augmentation are a bit under the one of the baseline.
+As the network sees new images everytime and more different one, it may take more time to converge to its best solution.
+Note that all our training starts with the DETR baseline and we just change the number of queries and the heads to match our problem.

+The transfer learning objective corresponds to the fact that we will start from the solution of the paper [POET](https://github.com/amathislab/poet) that was trained to detect person in images, change the number of queries and the head to comply with our problems and use the pretrained transformer encoder-decoder.
+The idea is to see if we can reach a better average precision than training from DETR which is trained for a different (object detection instead of keypoint detection).
+The pretrained weight of POET can be found [here](https://github.com/amathislab/poet) and the pretrained weights of DETR are directly usable in the code if you launch the train script with the parameter `--pretrained_detr`.

 ### Repository structure
 This is the file and folder structure of the github repository.